-- Social Skills groups; delivered by our trained Emotional Literacy Support Assistant to support pupils across the school. - Individual and small group emotional support sessions carried out by our trained ELSA. - Additional transition support for new pupils as well as at the end of each year; within and between Key Stages, with a particular focus on moving to Secondary school. - Weekly Forest School sessions for all children to support well-being and emotional literacy. - Mindfulness with Art sessions - A nurture group, for pupils in KS1, run by trained nurture group practitioners and supported by the Educational Psychology Service where appropriate.
+- Social Skills groups; delivered by our trained Emotional Literacy Support Assistant to support pupils across the school. - Individual and small group emotional support sessions carried out by our trained ELSA. - Additional transition support for new pupils as well as at the end of each year; within and between Key Stages, with a particular focus on moving to Secondary school. - Forest School sessions for all children to support well-being and emotional literacy.